Business Exit Planning

 Dig Deep Around Why.
 Once an issue has been identified then the whole team needs to openly discuss the reasons that may be causing the problem or issue.
 This can be done within the context of a “healthy” team that is seeking to address the issue on the way to solving the issue forever.
 Sometimes this can take some time but if a company is going to be successful then it is time well spent.

 Agree on Solution.
 Several different solutions to the issue might be discussed by the leadership team but in the end, the team needs to agree on the solution.
-A healthy team will walk out of an IDS session with a commitment to on way to solve the issue.
+A healthy team will walk out of a discussion session with a commitment to one way to solve the issue.
 This not only builds the team it builds the morale of the entire company.